-Firstly, make sure Barclaycard owns the secure session.
+Make sure Barclaycard owns the secure session

-Next, check that our security certificate is valid.
+Check our security certificate is valid

 These are great at keeping unauthorised people and viruses at bay when you’re online.
 Use them to keep your computer secure and install any updates as soon as they’re released.

 in details, it’s best to treat it with suspicion, as we’d never ask for your account information in an email.
-Such emails may use an urgent or threatening tone to cajole you into supplying the information they’re asking for.
+Such emails may use an urgent or threatening tone to coax you into supplying the information they’re asking for.

 If you think you’ve received a scam email, forward it to: email@example.com

 If you need to take a break, it’s safer to finish what you’re doing and log off.
-Then just log back in when you’re ready to carry on.
+Then log back in when you’re ready to carry on.

 As an added precaution, you’ll be automatically logged out if your computer’s been inactive for a while.

 When you visit a webpage, your browser stores the page so you can access it quickly when you next return to it.
-However if you’re using a shared computer, it’s safer if the page you’re on isn’t stored for someone else to visit.
+However, if you’re using a shared computer, it’s safer if the page you’re on isn’t stored for someone else to visit.

 We automatically instruct most browsers not to store your personal information in their memory or cache.
 For extra peace of mind, it may be worth clearing your browser cache manually by following the instructions of your browser manufacturer.